isomerpages/imda-test2/_companies/AloVR.md

 Alo VR develops AR/VR solutions to provide seniors with cognitive and sensory engagement.

-Partners of Alo VR includes:
+**Existing Project/Partners:**
-* The Royal Melbourne Hospital
+* The Royal Melbourne Hospital, MonashHealth, Brunswick private Hospital and many other healthcare and VR companies to enhance their product.
-* MonashHealth
-*  Brunswick private Hospital
-*  Biorithm
-*  EPI MegaGrants
-*  Econ

-Projects by AloVR includes a virtual environment system to provide reminiscence therapy to people living with dementia.
+*Virtual environment system to provide reminiscence therapy to people living with dementia.

 **Find out more:** \
 [Website](https://alo.health/)